gal-dmitry/HOLD_DETECTION_PUBLIC/README.md

 ### Experiments

 This section reports information about provided experiments.
 Each table row contains:
-- Values of main metrics
+- Values of the main metrics
 - Link to the associated metadata folder
-- Link to the associated section in the IPython notebook (?!)
+- Name of the associated section in the [IPython notebook](EXPERIMENTS_01.ipynb)

 Each metadata folder contains the following information:
 - Configuration files: